Target species

 When medicating large volumes of water, prepare a concentrated solution first and then dilute to the required final concentration.

-To ensure the correct dosage, body weight should be determined as accurately as possible to avoid underdosing.
+Fresh solutions of tiamulin-medicated drinking water should be made up each day.
+To ensure the correct dosage, body weight should be determined as accurately as possible.
 The intake of medicated water depends on the clinical condition of the animals.
-In order to obtain the correct dosage the concentration of tiamulin has to be adjusted accordingly.
+In order to obtain the correct dosage the concentration of tiamulin may need to be adjusted accordingly.

 In order to avoid interactions between the ionophores and tiamulin, the veterinarian and farmer should check that the feed label does not state that it contains salinomycin, monensin and narasin.